-It is possible for full time students to complete the MS in Strategic Communication in 12-14 months if they begin in the fall semester.
+It is possible for full time students to complete the MS in Strategic Communication in 12 months if they begin in the fall semester.
 Fall and spring semester registration for full time students is four courses (12 credits).
 To complete the program in 12-14 months, students would take additional elective courses in summer or winter term.
-Students must complete all 36 programs credits, including either the internship or thesis, to graduate.
+Students must complete all 36 programs credits, including either the internship or thesis to graduate.

-Master of Science in Strategic Communication - Sample Academic Map
+Master of Master of Science in Strategic Communication - Sample Academic Map

-A Suggest ted Sequence of (Courses for full-time enrolled students
+A Suggested Sequence of Courses for full-time enrolled students

 Fall (year 1)

 3 COMM 511 Theories and Principles of Strategic Comm.

 3 COMM 512 Writing for Strategic Communication

 3 COMM 513 Multimedia Content Development and Production

-3 COMM xxx Elective
+3 Research Class Elements of Research

 Total 12

-Wi nter (year 1)
+Winter (year 1)

 3 COMM xxx Elective

-Fotal 3
+Total 3

-Sp ring (year 1)
+Spring (year 1)

 3 COMM xxx Elective

 3 COMM xxx Elective

 3 COMM xxx Elective

 3 COMM 715 Research and Professional Development in

 Strategic Communication

 Total 12

-Sun nmer (year 2)
+Summer (year 2)

 6 COMM 793 Internship (or)

 COMM 795 Thesis

 COMM xxx Elective

 Total 9

 Total Degree Credits 36